shumbul/Hacktoberfest-Guide/README.md

 </br>

 * Login using github (or gitlab) @[Hacktoberfest](https://hacktoberfest.com/)
-* Create atleast four valid pull requests (PRs) between 1st - 31st October
+* Create at least four valid pull requests (PRs) between 1st - 31st October
 * You can check the progress of pull/merge requests here(https://hacktoberfest.com/profile/)

 ## How to Contribute to a repo ❓

 </br>

-**Prerequisite:** Install and setup git in your local machine
+**Prerequisite:** Install and setup git on your local machine

 </br>